Wedding Planning In Italy

 As a destination wedding planner, I get to visit some stunning venues in beautiful locations to enable me to offer the very best of what I find to my couples.

 All the research I carry out is a huge and very necessary part of what I do for you and I always carry out a few site visits, getting to meet the owners and the staff and ensuring I know the whole team very well before I recommend a venue to any of my couples.

 This also gives me a chance to get to meet up with all the local suppliers that will be available for all the finishing touches for your weddings and build up a good relationship with everyone of them.

-Below is a very small selection of venues that you can choose from, but this list is extensive... so to start the process of planning with you, we have a Skype chat in which I get to know you both and what your ideal location and dream venue would look like.
+Below is a very small selection of locations that you can choose from, but Italy is so magical that the list is extensive... so to start the process of planning with you, we have a Skype chat in which I get to know you both and what your ideal location and dream venue would look like.
 I then start sending over options of suitable venues being sure to keep within your budget and fit in with your criteria.

 You can choose from many different locations of Italy and I start your journey with Puglia which has incredibly beautiful locations with options of coastal or countryside venues.
 It is a southern region forming the heel of Italy’s “boot,” and is known for its whitewashed hill towns, centuries-old farmland and hundreds of kilometres of Mediterranean coastline.

 It is famous for its pretty towns and beautiful beaches.
 Traditional trullo houses, endless olive groves and clifftop villages perched high above the Adriatic allowing for stunning views of its dramatic coastline.

 Some of the favourite towns to visit include Alberobello, Polignano A Mare, Ostuni, Bari, Trani, Monopoli, Lecce, Matera, Martina Franca and Vieste to name but a few.
 Each area boasts many incredible venues that are available for accommodation and wedding celebrations.